wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getmerkleblocks.md

 ---
-title: dash:getmerkleblocks \[POST\]
+title: getmerkleblocks - Dash
-description: Returns an array of hex-encoded merkleblocks for blocks starting fromwhich match.
+description: Example code for the getmerkleblocks json-rpc method. Сomplete guide on how to use getmerkleblocks json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters